-- c) We commit to align budgets with sustainable development, including through INFFs, with countries choosing the best policy mix for their economies. - d) We encourage the broadening of the tax base and continuing efforts to integrate the informal sector into the formal economy in line with country circumstances, including through harnessing emerging technologies, such as digital public infrastructure, reducing the cost of compliance and appropriate incentives. - e) We commit to ensure progressivity and efficiency across fiscal systems as a means to address inequality and increase revenue, including progressive, effective, equitable and socially just
+- c) We commit to align budgets with sustainable development, including through INFFS, with countries choosing the best policy mix for their economies. - d) We encourage the broadening of the tax base and continuing efforts to integrate the informal sector into the formal economy in line with country circumstances, including through harnessing emerging technologies, such as digital public infrastructure, reducing the cost of compliance and appropriate incentives. - e) We commit to ensure progressivity and efficiency across fiscal systems as a means to address inequality and increase revenue, including progressive, effective, equitable and socially just government spending, as well as promoting and strengthening the taxation of high-net-worth individuals, supported by international cooperation, while respecting national sovereignty. - f) We will promote both gender-responsive budgeting and gender-responsive taxation, in line with countries' national strategies, priorities and circumstances.
+To achieve this, we will develop and enhance methodologies and tools for designing, monitoring and evaluating tax and budget policies with a gender perspective, alongside capacity development, - g) We encourage the use of environmental and climate considerations in fiscal programming in line with national circumstances and priorities and the principle of common but differentiated responsibilities, in the context of sustainable development and efforts to eradicate poverty.

-- government spending, as well as promoting and strengthening the taxation of high-net-worth individuals, supported by international cooperation, while respecting national sovereignty. - f) We will promote both gender-responsive budgeting and gender-responsive taxation, in line with countries' national strategies, priorities and circumstances.
-To achieve this, we will develop and enhance methodologies and tools for designing, monitoring and evaluating tax and budget policies with a gender perspective, alongside capacity development. - g) We encourage the use of environmental and climate considerations in fiscal programming in line with national circumstances.
-Options include green budgeting, taxation and fiscal rules, carbon pricing, and taxes on environmental contamination and pollution. - h) We reaffirm the commitment to rationalize inefficient and harmful subsidies, particularly fossilfuel subsidies that encourage wasteful consumption by removing market distortions, working toward their elimination to align fiscal systems with sustainability objectives, while taking fully into account the specific needs and conditions of developing countries and minimizing the possible adverse impacts on their development in a manner that protects the poor and the affected communities.
+Options include green budgeting, taxation and fiscal rules, carbon pricing, and taxes on environmental contamination and pollution. - h) We reaffirm the commitment to rationalize inefficient and harmful subsidies, particularly fossil-fuel subsidies that encourage wasteful consumption by removing market distortions, working toward their elimination to align fiscal systems with sustainability objectives, while taking fully into account the specific needs and conditions of developing countries and minimizing the possible adverse impacts on their development in a manner that protects the poor and the affected communities.